BMW Outsells Arch Rival Mercedes-Benz For The Second Year In A Row

 As for Mercedes-Benz, there was some good news for the German carmaker as well.
 Compared to 2021, it saw the sales of its fully-powerd electric vehicles go up by 124%, clocking in at 117,800 units sold.
 On the other hand, as per reports, Mercedes-Benz saw its overall sales numbers fall by 1% in 2022.
 Fortunately, as supply chain bottlenecks eased by the year’s end, Mercedes made a strong comeback.

 In a meeting organised by German Chancellor Olaf Scholz, BMW said it would focus on electromobility in 2023.
-On the other hand, the Mercedes-Benz Group spoke about how the direct sales model in UK and Germany will enhance their customer experience.
-Furthermore, the automaker also revealed that stopping their exports to Russia impacted their sales numbers.
+On the other hand, the Mercedes-Benz Group spoke about how their direct sales model in the UK and Germany will enhance their customer experience.
+Furthermore, the automaker also revealed that stopping their exports to Russia had negatively impacted their sales.

 The 2023 car lineup for BMW and Mercedes-Benz

-The BMW Group informed that the year 2023 would be particularly lucrative for them, considering their new lineup of models, including the BMW i5 that’ll launch later this year.
-Customers’ demand for certain high-end BMW vehicles like BMW X1, iX1, i4, iX and i7 models has also increased.
+The BMW Group is quite optimistic about 2023 being particularly lucrative for them.
+Their confidence lies in their new lineup of models which includes the BMW i5 that will be launched later this year.
+Customers’ demand for certain high-end BMW vehicles like BMW X1, iX1, i4, iX and i7 models has also seen a spike.

-Another BMW model to look out for is the Neue Klasse, meaning New Class, which will arrive in 2025.
+Keep an eye out for BMW’s Neue Klasse (New Class) as well, which will arrive in 2025.
 These cars will be “fully geared towards sustainability and circular economy, using new technologies and production processes.”
-Towards the latter half of 2023, the luxury brand will also provide insights into this revolutionary vehicle’s USPs.
+Towards the latter half of 2023, the luxury brand will also provide insights into these revolutionary vehicles and their USPs.

 View this post on Instagram